Enhancing electroporation delivery for pancreatic cancer

 The project aims to develop a therapy that has the ability to overcome treatment resistance in pancreatic cancer.

-ECT combines electroporation with chemotherapy drugs allowing for a more of the chemotherapy to be delivered inside the cells.
+ECT combines electroporation with chemotherapy drugs allowing for more of the chemotherapy to be delivered inside the cells.
 We will also combine cancer cell cycle modulators to improve upon the resistance by slowing down the cells from dividing and multiplying.
 The slowdown in cell division makes cancer cells more susceptible to electrochemotherapy.
-The overall goal is to develop a clinical relevant protocol that can be used in patients to treat resistant pancreatic cancer.
+The overall goal is to develop a clinically relevant protocol that can be used in patients to treat resistant pancreatic cancer.

 Ali MS, Gill KS, Saglio G, Cilloni D, Soden DM, Forde PF.
 Expressional changes in stemness markers post electrochemotherapy in pancreatic cancer cells.
 Bioelectrochemistry.
 2018 Aug;122:84-92. doi: 10.1016/j.bioelechem.2018.03.009.
 Epub 2018 Mar 15.
 PMID: 29574322.